 Nonreligion and Secularity is the official blog of the Nonreligion and Secularity Research Network.
 Its purpose is to provide a platform for the publication of short articles on a broad range of topical issues relevant to the academic study of nonreligion and secularism.

 By combining the high professional standards associated with academic publishing with the more conversational tone of a blog, Nonreligion and Secularity aims to deliver an informative resource for both scholars and professionals working within this field, and also offers a space for the dissemination of research related information to a wider audience with an interest in the academic study of these topics.

 NSRN organizes and sponsors various scholarly events with its partners.

-The 2021 NSRN conference will be hosted by the University of Ottawa, Canada, and will take place virtually from 16-18 June, 2021.
+The 2021 NSRN conference, hosted by the University of Ottawa, Canada, took place virtually from 16-18 June, 2021.
 Thank you to everyone who participated.
 The Conference Programme is available here.
-Registration for the conference is now open, and free of charge.
-Please register using the following link.

 The 2020 NSRN Annual Lecture, titled “Going Godless: Black Feminism, Humanism, and Anti-Racism”, will be given by Dr. Sikivu Hutchinson on 10 December, 2020 as a free online event.
 See here for more information.
 A recording of the lecture can be viewed here.